Get Started

 - Traumatic or stressful life events, such as family bereavement, abuse or violence

-- Major depression, anxiety disorders and other mood disorders
+- Major depression, anxiety disorders, and other mood disorders

 - Reduced quality of life

-- School or work-related issues and decreased productivity
+- School- or work-related issues and decreased productivity

-- Chronic pain and general medical illnesses
+- Chronic pain and other medical illnesses

-- Personality disorders or other mental health disorders
+- Other mental health disorders

 - Relationship difficulties and family conflicts